logologo

 Processing times are typically 3 weeks from outside the UK.
 Priority services are available for some nationalities.

 You can apply up to 6 months before you intend to travel.
-The visa starts on the date it is granted, not the date you enter the UK — so applying too early may waste leave.
+The visa starts on the date it is granted, not when you enter the UK, so applying too early wastes leave.

 FeatureYouth Mobility SchemeSkilled Worker Visa